 Google Shopping Feed Audit with MCP

-A practical playbook for running a Google Shopping feed audit with MCP, using AI Shopping Feeds to inspect products, prioritize fixes, and prepare cleaner feed outputs before publication.
+A practical playbook for running a Google Shopping feed audit with MCP: inspect products, prioritize fixes, and prepare cleaner feeds before publication.

 A Google Shopping feed audit should not begin with a random list of product issues.
 It should begin with a controlled way to inspect the feed, identify the highest-impact problem clusters, and decide which fixes belong in the source catalog, which belong in feed logic, and which should be handled before the next export.
 That is where MCP can help.